PalisadoesFoundation/talawa-docs/docs/getting-started/concepts.md

 This approach was taken because MongoDB had limited RDBMS capabilities and this solution was used to mimic them.
 PostgreSQL tracks this information in its tables where the creator of each table row is tracked.

-### Administrators

-These are members who use Talawa-Admin to manage the people in an organization.
-This would also include organization calendars and the organization's news feed.
-Administrators can:

-   1. Manage all organizations.
-      1. It is a universal privilege.
-Administrators cannot be selectively assigned to organizations at this time.
-   2. Promote users to Administrator status

 ## Talawa Application Users

 The Talawa applications are used by different groups of people.

 1. **Talawa**: All people associated with an organization.
 There are no administrative functions incorporated in the mobile app.
 2. **Talawa-Admin**: This repository combines two separate and partially overlapping portals
-   1. The Administrator Portal: Only Administrators and API Administrators use this web portal.
+   1. The Administrator Portal: Only Administrators use this web portal.
 It is used to manage the Community users and Organization members.
 No other users have access.
    2. The User Portal: All users have access to this portal that lacks administrative features.

 Talawa-API supports the users of Talawa and Talawa-Admin.